tylerjwatson/gun-c/README.md

 # gun-c
 A [gun.js](https://github.com/amark/gun) port to C using libwebsockets, ideal for running on small and embedded devices.

+Currently the software is imcomplete, and the first milestone is to understand the Gun protocol and implement an in-memory client capable of serving nodes to a distributed Gun network.

+The eventual goal for this project is a full port.

 ## Building

 Requirements: